-How Much Does It Cost to Move a Tree in 2023
+How Much Does It Cost to Move a Tree?
+Price, Facts & FAQ

 Professional tree moving or professional tree transplanting is the act of moving a tree from one location to the next.
 Tree transplanting is often an option whenever homes are being built or renovated.
 Trees that are already growing are transplanted to the outside of the home to add decoration.

 It’s important to select a reputable company that specializes in tree transplanting so that the roots are not damaged during the move.
 As you might suspect, professionally moving a tree is a bit expensive.
 How much does it cost to move a tree exactly, though?
 You can expect to pay between $800–$1,500.
 Keep reading as we explain further.

 Before we dive into the exact price of professional tree transplanting, let’s take a moment to talk about why it’s important to pay for a professional in the first place.
 Many individuals believe that they can move a tree themselves to save money.

 You should never try to move a tree on your own.
 Doing so can be incredibly dangerous, especially if you are moving a large tree.
 Transplanting a tree is also difficult because you must be considerate of all the branches, trunk, and roots.
 If you don’t know what you’re doing, you could easily damage the tree and waste your time in the process.

 By hiring a professional tree moving company, you know that the tree transplanting process will go over safely and efficiently.
 The individuals moving the tree have specialized knowledge in how to transplant a tree without damaging it.

 So, spend the money to get trees professionally moved.
 Think of it as an investment!